Stefan-Stojanovic/curriculum/web/html/html-entities/non-breaking-space.md

 [logo]: http://i.picresize.com/images/2018/02/18/N8MeY.png

-**Create Whitespace with Non-Breaking Space**

-The non-breaking space can be used to create white space between web page elements.
-Like in the example above, white space is created between the 2 pictures by using the non-breaking space.
+Also, the non-breaking space can be used to create white space.
+Like in the example above, the non-breaking space is used to create the white space separating the 2 pictures.

-**Prevent Table Cell Collapse with Non-Breaking Space**

-If you have a table with an empty cell within your web page, you should insert the non-breaking space HTML coding in the empty cell to prevent the cell from collapsing.
+Furthermore, if you have a table with an empty cell within your web page, you should insert a non-breaking space character in the empty cell to prevent the cell from collapsing.

 ```
 <td>&nbsp;</td>
 ```

-**What Not to Use the Non-Breaking Space For**

->Creating Indented Paragraphs

-Non-breaking space should not be used to indent a paragraph.
+**Note: You should never use the `non-breaking space` for indenting a paragraph.
 This is because some browsers ignore multiple instances of the non-breaking space so indenting this way may not always work.
-To create an indent for your paragraphs it is better to use your stylesheet.
+To create an indent for your paragraphs it is better to use CSS.**

 ---
 ## Practice